 Automation Studio (www.ttaweb.com) is a technical and interactive CD package that trains individuals in circuit design and automation technology.
 The software package is designed so users are able to outline, simulate, and animate their own circuits while using various methods of electrical controls, including hydraulics and pneumatics.
 Appropriate for engineers, teachers, and students alike, Automation Studio is available in English, Spanish, French, Italian, Japanese, and Portuguese.

 Aircraft Systems Review (www.nolly.com/asrv.html) can be used to train pilots on unfamiliar aircraft and enables those in the aviation field to refresh their knowledge.
-The videos incorporate one-on-one instruction with visual explanations and procedures, viewed from a pilot's perspective.
-These videos are also "generic" in the sense that they can be used universally without regard to individual trainees' airline affiliations.
+The videos incorporate one-on-one instruction with visual explanations and procedures, viewed from a pilot’s perspective.
+These videos are also “generic” in the sense that they can be used universally despite an individual trainee’s airline affiliation.

-TPC Training Systems (www.tpctraining.com), which offer an extensive video and interactive CD library specializing in machine and mechanical training, have provided training to more than three million employees.
-The training videos cover such topics as reading blueprints, schematics, and symbols; electronics and digital electronics education; and engine mechanics, hydraulics, and even heavy machinery use.
+TPC Training Systems (www.tpctraining.com) offer an extensive video and interactive CD library.
+They specialize in machine and mechanical training and have provided training to more than 3 million employees.
+The training videos cover such topics such reading blueprints, schematics, and symbols; electronics and digital electronics education; and engine mechanics, hydraulics, and even heavy machinery use.
 The training CDs cover process instrumentation, mechanics maintenance, and air conditioning/refrigeration systems.

-TUTOR Series (www.labmed.washington.edu/tutor/products) is a set of interactive CDs produced by the University of Washington and covering several different aspects of evaluating medical data and training individuals in interpreting multiple results.
+TUTOR Series (www.labmed.washington.edu/tutor/products) is a set of interactive CDs produced by the University of Washington.
+They cover several different aspects of evaluating medical data and train individuals in interpreting multiple results.
 ElectrophoresisTUTOR, for example, is an interactive computer program that teaches electrophoresis interpretations of proteins in various body fluids.
-With its illustrations, charts, and tables, the software is useful for instructing beginning students or evaluating competency levels.
-PhlebotomyTUTOR simply trains individuals in the appropriate techniques for taking blood from a patient.
+With its illustrations, charts, and tables, the CD is useful for instructing beginning students or evaluating competency levels.
+PhlebotomyTUTOR simply trains individuals in the appropriate methods and techniques of taking blood from a patient.

-PedsLink (www.pedslink.com), a resource for pediatric health care, produces a series of training videos geared to home health clinicians and nurses who provide care for infants and children with various illnesses.
+PedsLink (www.pedslink.com), a resource for pediatric health care, produces a series of training videos geared to home health clinicians and nurses who are in charge of providing care for infants and children with various illnesses.
 Videos, such as Home Phototherapy for Infants, take the care provider step-by-step through treatment methods and assessments and use specific procedural demonstrations.

 General Skill Training

-BrainwareMedia (www.Brainware-tm.com) offers several videos and CDs for business and managerial training, but it can be useful to everyone.
-The Art of Communication is an interactive CD-ROM that helps individuals to improve their communication skills.
-It features advice; interactive role-playing using common, everyday situations; and self-assessment exercises, and is ideal for training in giving presentations, public speaking, or just communicating with people in general.
+BrainwareMedia (www.Brainware-tm.com) offers several videos and CDs for business and managerial training but can be useful to everyone.
+The Art of Communication is an interactive CD-ROM that allows individuals to improve their communication skills.
+It features advice; interactive role-playing using common, everyday situations; and self-assessment exercises, and is ideal for training in giving presentations, public speaking, or just communicating with people in general

 Resource 2.4.4 - Applications of E-Training